GoNetZero Secondment

 Individual view

-While the overall tender was not awarded due to external project factors, the UX and Design portion of our proposal received a perfect 10/10 score from the government evaluators — officially validating the quality, clarity, and usability of the interface.
+The UX and Design portion of the tender received a perfect 10/10 score from government evaluators — officially validating the quality, clarity, and usability of the interface.
+The overall tender was not awarded due to external project factors unrelated to the design.